What is Cross Addictions Therapy?

 How Common Is Cross Addiction?

 About 20.1 million persons aged 12 or older who used alcohol or illegal drugs in the previous year had a substance use disorder (SUD), according to the National Survey on Drug Use and Health.
-According to the Surgeon General's Report, various persons experience addiction at varying rates.
+According to the Surgeon General's Report, various person experience addiction at varying rates.
 Unfortunately, just one in ten individuals undergo addiction therapy.
-Because they are not ready to stop or believe they can stop on their own, or because they do not believe they have a problem, many people choose not to enroll in a treatment program for cross addiction.
+Because they are not ready to stop or believe they can stop on their own, or because they do not believe they have a problem, many people choose not to enroll in a treatment program for cross-addiction.

 How Are Cross Addictions Handled?

 A Twelve Step program, in our opinion at New Era Therapy Now, is beneficial for all cross-addictions.
 Any co-occurring mental health condition will be addressed by a good treatment plan employing evidence-based, effective treatment methods.
 When necessary, medication-assisted therapies should be made available to aid in the withdrawal from heroin and opiate addictions.
+We are located in Florida, specifically in Boca Raton, Parkland, Coral Springs, and Miami Beach, and we offer specialized treatment for cross-addictions.